PremHcz/CRLF/README.md

-1) salesforce domains save to file:    salesforce.list
+1) salesforce domains save to file:    any.list
 2) in terminal paste this command:

 --cut-here